Experiential Learning Partners

-Student teams in the Operations and Production class partner with organizations to create an operations plan that establishes a set of major steps or tasks necessary to meet an existing, new or proposed operations process.
+Student teams in the Operations and Supply Chain Management class partner with organizations to create an operations plan that establishes a set of major steps or tasks necessary to meet an existing, new or proposed operations process.

 Once the team has determined the optimal approach, they create a high-level implementation plan that lays out a set of major steps or tasks necessary to meet the new requirement.
 Aspects of the report will include:

-Student teams in the Managerial Marketing class work with organizations to develop strategic marketing plans, which may be at the enterprise, business unit, or product level.
+Student teams in the Engagement: Connecting Brands and Consumers class work with organizations to develop strategic marketing plans, which may be at the enterprise, business unit, or product level.
 Teams work with their partners to define and tailor the scope and objectives of the marketing project.

 Each team conducts consumer, market, and organizational research to understand the marketing situation faced by their partner.
 The team analyzes customer and market insights to understand what products and services are most desired by the target market.
 This is used as a basis for the team to apply a holistic approach to marketing that will create mutual value for both the customer and the organization.